 Go to Table of Contents of the analysis.
 Antonioni's films are rife with themes, peculiarities and incongruities which largely go unnoticed due his deft care in handling them and the abundant and rich audio and visual textures in which he immerses us, but they are also responsible for the sense of mystery that defies a traditional expectation of resolutions, infusing Antonioni's films with enigmatic mythic purpose.
 And myth is never hampered by logic.
-My analyses explore patterns of use of these elements with the purpose of nudging to the fore secondary plot structures and hints at meaning that may stand in opposition to the seeming lay of the land.

 1 LS Saharan village with a black shrouded figure to the fore and one in blue-striped clothing.
 METRO GOLDWYN MAYER Presents